Azure-Samples/Serverless-APIs/readme/5 - Monitoring.md

-# Exercise 6: Monitoring APIs
+# Exercise 5: Monitoring APIs

 In this exercise, we will look at how we can monitor our APIs for insights.

-## Why use Application Insights with API Management?
+## Why use Application Insights with API Management

 As an Azure service, Azure API Management can leverage the capabilities of [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) for collecting, analyzing, and acting on your APIs' telemetry.
 You can think of Azure Monitor as an umbrella of monitoring and management services that leverage a common, powerful data collection and analysis platform.

 For instance, it is possible to integrate Azure API Management with Azure Application Insights, which is a service that monitors the availability, performance, and usage of your Web apps and APIs.

 When starting with an existing API Management service, you can [How to integrate Azure API Management with Azure Application Insights](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-app-insights) read for specific steps.

 However, for our purposes, when we provisioned our Azure services, we also configured both our API Management service and our Function Apps to leverage a common Application Insights resource.
 This means that our API calls should already be sending telemetry to Application Insights.